abhishekdas-tech/linear-regression-bike-sharing-case-study/README.md

-# Loan Default Prediction Project
+# Linear Regression - BikeSharing case Study
 > The goal of this case study is to analyze the factors influencing the demand for shared bikes in the American market post the COVID-19 pandemic.